nanovms/ops/README.md

 ## Apple M1/M2 Users

 The Apple M1 and M2 are ARM based.
 OPS is built for users primarily deploying to x86 based servers.
-While you can certainly run ARM builds with Nanos and OPS be aware that if you are trying to run x86 builds (the default) on ARM based M1s you won't be able to use hardware acceleration for x86.
+We now have full support for running native ARM applications (ELFs) on M1 and M2s natively.
+That means without relying on Rosetta and with full hardware acceleration.

+Be aware that if you wish to deploy your applications to x86 servers you'll need to re-build your images as x86 versus the default of arm64.

 # Build a bootable image
 `ops build <app>`